TheIdoLevy/Ecommerce-REST-API/README.md

 2. Second, run all the CREATE TABLE queries in db.sql in a postgresql database client, and add some data to the products table.

-3. Then, in example.env, fill in the following environment variables:
+3. Then, in example.env, fill in the following environment variables: <br>
 PORT - The port on which the Express.js server will listen on <br>
 SESSION_SECRET - Your session secret <br>
 DB_PORT - The port on which your database is connected to <br>